mahunter14/automated-metadata-generation/docs/source/making_metadata/plaintextmetadata.rst

   Median difference:    -1.56749
   Writing difference file: results_ba/G01_018668_2065_XN_26N188W__B21_017956_2065_XN_26N188W_ba-FINAL_geodiff-diff.csv

-The readers in the plaintextmetadata module all parse an input line by line and expose some custom data.
-For example, the median difference.
+The readers in the plaintextmetadata module all parse an input line by line and expose the data provided in each line as a separate field.
+For example, the median difference can be exposed in this manner.
 See :ref:`code_plaintextmetadata` for the API to use plaintext objects.